jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Min/Max-Alloc-Size, Heap 1 =   4 KB / 128 KB
   - Size-Alignment = 64 bytes (2 * cache-line)
-  - Find Size is using a simple slot array and nodes 124 KB / 64 B = 1984 slots
+  - Find Size is using a simple slot array and nodes With a hibitset to quickly find upper bound slots 124 KB / 64 B = 1984 slots
 - Min/Max-Alloc-Size, Heap 2 = 128 KB / 1   MB
   - Size-Alignment = 256 bytes (multiple of cache-line)